Comprehensive Guide to Traveling with Global Entry

 Global Entry is a program designed to make the customs and immigration process faster and more efficient for frequent travelers.
-With Global Entry, pre-approved, low-risk travelers can use a kiosk to complete their customs and immigration formalities upon arrival in the United States.
+With Global Entry, pre-approved, low-risk travelers can use a kiosk to complete their customs and immigration formalities upon arrival at an airport in the United States.

 How to apply for Global Entry

 To apply for Global Entry, you must complete an online application and pay a non-refundable fee of $100.
 The application process requires you to provide personal information, including your name, address, and employment details, and answer questions about your travel history and criminal record.
 Once you've submitted your application, you will be invited to attend an in-person interview at a Global Entry Enrollment Center.
 Your fingerprints will be taken, and your photo will be captured.

 Finding an appointment for an interview can be challenging, as many locations often show no availability for the next year.
 How do you get around this lack of availability?
 You can either try a walk-in appointment when you fly back on an international flight, pay several hundred dollars to fly to a location that has availability, or you can use a service that gives you alerts when there are openings in your nearest Global Entry interview location.
 One such alerting service is TTPAppointments.com, which lets you search for last-minute or newly available interview appointments.
 You can receive email alerts for free.
 If you want text message alerts, the one-time fee is $24 for 30 days of text alerts.

 Once approved, you'll receive a Global Entry ID card that you can use at kiosks when entering the U.S.